Our ability to access markets, undertake portfolio reviews enables our client to make successful decisions

-The risk of your business being victim to cyber-attack is no longer just a fringe possibility.
-In fact, the number of Cyber-attacks on Australian businesses have risen dramatically in the past decade 47,000 cyber related attacks on peoples and businesses in 2017.
+The risk of your business being a victim of cyber-attack is no longer just a fringe possibility.
+In fact, the number of Cyber-attacks on Australian businesses has risen dramatically in the past decade to 47,000 cyber-related attacks on people and businesses in 2017.
 Moreover, the risk associated with not adequately insuring your business is only getting more significant.
 With this in mind, perhaps it’s time to start thinking about how best to mitigate your cyber-liability.

-While it’s difficult to gather reliable figures on the rate and prevalence of cyber-attacks (largely due to the fact that no businesses actively wants to advertise that they have been a victim of cyber-crime), industry experts estimate that around 50% of all cyber attacks globally are attacks on small to medium-sized enterprises (SMEs).
+While it’s difficult to gather reliable figures on the rate and prevalence of cyber-attacks (largely due to the fact that no businesses actively want to advertise that they have been a victim of cyber-crime), industry experts estimate that around 50% of all cyberattacks globally are attacks on small to medium-sized enterprises (SMEs).
 In fact, this estimate has increased dramatically in more recent years.

 Cyber liability is becoming a high priority aspect of your business.
 To put it simply, it deserves your attention and care.
 Cybercrime is commonly thought of as an attractive avenue for criminals.
 Due to proximity to the victim(s), the ease with a criminal can cover their tracks and perhaps most attractive; a low-risk, high-reward trade off.
 In fact, Australians have only recently become all too aware of the risks of cyber-attacks, with more and more being reported to government agencies each year.